In This Article

 Do retirement plan contributions reduce NJ state taxes?

 It depends on the plan type.
-Solo 401(k) and Defined Benefit plans: Per N.J.S.A.
-54A:6-21, employee deferrals (Box 12 Code D for 401(k)) and employer match/profit-sharing/DB contributions ARE excludable from NJ gross income, giving both federal AND contemporaneous NJ tax savings.
+Solo 401(k): Per N.J.S.A.
+54A:6-21, employee deferrals (Box 12 Code D) ARE excludable from NJ gross income, giving both federal AND contemporaneous NJ tax savings; NJ guidance does not clearly address employer match/profit-sharing contributions to a Solo 401(k) - confirm that share for your facts.
+Defined Benefit plans: employer contributions are taxable for NJ (54A:6-21 covers only 401(k) plans).
 SEP-IRA and SIMPLE IRA: NJ does NOT allow a current-year deduction; contributions create NJ basis recoverable tax-free in retirement under the 3-Year Rule (full recovery in first 36 months of distributions) or General Rule (proportional).
 For NJ-resident business owners, Solo 401(k) is usually more tax-efficient than SEP-IRA.
-(May 2026 V5 audit correction: earlier guidance swept all SE plans into the no-deduction bucket - that was incorrect under N.J.S.A.
-54A:6-21.)
+(Updated May 2026.)

 Can I set up a retirement plan after year-end?

 It depends on the plan type.
 A SEP-IRA can be established and funded up to the tax return due date, including extensions.
-A Solo 401(k) must be established by December 31 of the tax year, though employer contributions can be made until the filing deadline.
+Under SECURE Act sec.
+201, a Solo 401(k) can likewise be adopted as late as the tax-filing deadline (including extensions) and treated as established on December 31, so employer profit-sharing contributions can still be made for the prior year; December 31 remains the deadline for employee deferral elections (with a SECURE 2.0 sec.
+317 first-plan-year exception for sole proprietors).
 A SIMPLE IRA must be established by October 1 of the year for which contributions are being made.

 Ready to File With Confidence?